A new computation of pairing probabilities in several multiple-curve models: Solving the pairings probabilities

 \subsection{The multiple harmonic explorer}

 We now briefly overview an analogous result for the multiple harmonic explorer introduced in~\cite{mie}.
-We use the same notations as for the Ising model in applying parts to highlight the exact similarity of the proofs.

 Let $H$ denote the honeycomb lattice, let $\Omega$ consist of the faces on or inside a simple loop path on the faces of $H$ (i.e., on the dual graph $H^*$), and colour the faces on this loop into $N$ white and $N$ black segments, changing colours at $2N$ boundary points $p_1, \ldots, p_{2N}$.
 The harmonic explorer explores an interface between black and white faces, starting from the edge emanating from $p_1$ into $\Omega$: if the face right in front of this edge is already coloured, the next edge of the interface is evident; otherwise, launch a dual random walk from this face, colour the face according to the first coloured face hit by the walk, and then deduce the next edge.
 Iteratively, one then adds new edges and new coloured faces, e.g., in a circular order to the boundary points, until $N$ entire chordal interfaces have been revealed.
 We denote by $\bbP^{\Omega}$ probability measure of the harmonic explorers on $(\Omega; p_1, \ldots, p_{2N})$.